bhlevca/WebGnomeAPI/help/views/form/spill/map.rst

 .. keywords
-   spill, location, point spill, line spill
+   spill, location, point spill, line spill, map

 Either a point or line spill can be placed on the map.